[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

 Windows_8_Explorer_Ribbon.png

-If you don't like ribbon UI, you can minimize the ribbon by right-click on ribbon header and select minimize ribbon option.
-You can also put Quick Access toolbar below the ribbon to use it like a standard toolbar.
+If you don’t like ribbon UI, you can minimize the ribbon.
+You can also put Quick Access toolbar below the ribbon to use it like a standard toolbar as mentioned in following tutorial:

-You can disable ribbon UI and get Windows Vista and 7 style command bar back in Windows 8 Explorer using simple methods given in following articles:
+If you want, you can disable ribbon UI and get Windows Vista and 7 style command bar back in Windows 8 Explorer using simple methods given in following article:

 Windows 8 Explorer also comes with new improved file management UI.
-The copy / move dialog box has been redesigned:
+The copy / move dialog box has been redesigned.
+Now you can pause/resume the copy/move operation.

 Windows_8_Copy_Move_Dialog_Box.png